Ali Sadpara: Early life

 Sadpara was born on 2 February 1976 in the village of Sadpara, located near Skardu in Gilgit−Baltistan, Pakistan.
 He was the youngest of eleven children, and eight of his siblings did not survive childhood.
 He married his wife, Fatima, when he was 19 and had his first son, Sajid, shortly afterwards; he had a total of three children.
 He completed his FA from a government college in Skardu and was a member of his college football team.
 He began his career as a high-altitude porter, serving as an assistant in mountain-climbing expeditions.
-Like most other porters, Sadpara traversed the rugged Baltoro Glacier in flip-flops and castoff gear.
+Like most other porters, Sadpara traversed the Baltoro Glacier in flip-flops and castoff gear.

-Mountaineering experience
+Mountaineering career

-Sadpara had successfully climbed eight of the 14 eight-thousanders on Earth.
-His first climb was Gasherbrum II, located in the Karakoram range.
+In 2006, Sadpara climbed his first eight-thousander, Gasherbrum II, located in the Karakoram range.